kethmih/AirPhyNet/README.md

-# Physics Guided Differential Equation Network for Air Quality Prediction
+# AirPhyNet: Harnessing Physics-Guided Neural Networks for Air Quality Prediction
-This repo is the Pytorch implementation of Physics Guided Differential Equation Network for Air Quality Prediction (PGDENetAQ).
+This repo is the Pytorch implementation of our manuscript titled AirPhyNet: Physics-Guided Neural Networks for Air Quality Prediction.
 In this study, we present a novel physics guided differential equation network for precise air quality prediction over the next 72 hours with a physical meaning.
 The foundational training framework for this project is derived from [Echo-Ji](https://github.com/Echo-Ji/STDEN/tree/main).

 ## Framework
 ![PGDENetAQ framework](https://github.com/kethmih/PGDENetAQ/blob/main/img/architecture_diagram.PNG)